 There are simply no such things as announcements, bingo or art auctions.
 This is an extremely comfortable, sophisticated experience, but one that does not become stuffy because of the outdoor atmosphere and friendly camaraderie amongst passengers.

-By combining many traditional elements with more modern amenities, the 94-passenger Sea Cloud II managed to capture much of the magic of her older sister and was well worth the wait.
+By combining many traditional elements with more modern amenities, the 94-passenger Sea Cloud II, built in 2001, managed to capture much of the magic of her older sister and was well worth the wait.
 Happily, the introduction of the second sailing vessel has allowed the company to offer more far ranging itineraries and appeal to those passengers who insist on conveniences such as a small fitness area or a fold out watersports platform.

 One of the highlights of these ships is the fact that they are both hand-steered, unlike many other cruise ship yachts.